What fall courses will I take?

 Second language course

-If you are beginning a language or were placed into the 101 course level, we encourage you to take the first term of a language in the fall.
+If you are beginning a language or were placed into the 101 course level, we encourage you to take the first semester of language in the fall.
 At Orientation, you'll learn more about the requirements and your options.
 (More information about second language requirements)

-If you are interested in biology or the health sciences (pre-medicine, pre-pharmacy, pre-physical therapy, pre-nursing, pre-vet, etc...), you will need to take Chemistry 121, the first course in the three-course chemistry sequence (CHEM 121, 122 and 123).
+If you are interested in biology or the health sciences (pre-medicine, pre-pharmacy, pre-physical therapy, pre-nursing, pre-vet, etc...), you will need to take Chemistry 131, the first course in the chemistry sequence, in the fall semester.

-Only students in certain majors (biochemistry, chemistry, computer science, math, math education, engineering or the health sciences) should consider registration for calculus in the first term.
+Only students in certain majors (biochemistry, chemistry, computer science, math, math education, engineering or the health sciences) should consider registration for pre-calculus or calculus in the first semester.
 Your Math Index score will determine if you are ready for calculus or need to take a preparatory course.

 Music, music education, elementary and secondary education